 Oura is not the only company to go in this direction

 Other companies are also studying i wearable devices of the future.
 Samsung is perfecting its blood pressure monitoring system.
 For some time we have been thinking about systems for monitor glucose without using needles, and there is also the potential to monitor reproductive health, such as menstruation.

-I think "the lord of the rings" is right.
+I think that Oura ring's “lord of the rings” (I don't understand why he didn't call it “Aura ring”, given the halo of magic that the product has covered) is right.
 Things like sleep apnea or pressure imbalances will be kept much more at bay in the near future, and will mark a phase shift towards true, second generation wearables.